-If your company was created or registered on or after January 1, 2025, it must file its initial beneficial ownership information report within 30 calendar days after receiving actual or public notice that its creation or registration is effective.
+If your company is created or registered to do business in the United States on or after January 1, 2024, then it must file its initial beneficial ownership information report within 30 days after receiving actual or public notice that its creation or registration is effective.
 The following sets out the initial report timelines.